HealthSamurai/documentation/tutorials/run-local-demo.md

 ![](../.gitbook/assets/screen-shot-2018-10-15-at-16.02.07.png)

 It is a list of patients and information about them.
 Patient - it's a [FHIR resource](https://www.hl7.org/fhir/resourcelist.html).
 We can create, view, edit, and delete patient data — standard set of CRUD operations.
 Also in this demo, we have the ability to search by last/first name and paginated output of patients list.

-### Our task

-Now let's try to create new Patient.

-Press `New patient` and fill fields with information about resource.
-Note - fields marked with `*` - are required.
-Fill out our first patient card, you can add multiple phones and emails.
-After you're done press `Submit` and voila!
-We create our first resource - patient, it shows at list at left.

-Try creating some more patients yourself, also don't forget try to update and delete them ;\)

-This is not full list opportunities of our backend service.
-Devbox allows you to use itself as a ready backend for your application.
-Based on it, you can create web, mobile applications, services and much more \(see our folder with examples\).